What is a Bone Spur (Osteoarthritis OA)?

 In this section, we will cover issues leading to the development of bone spurs in joints.
 Having a better understanding of the common culprits leading to the development of osteophytes (spurs) can help prevent worsening of your spur.
 While Spurs are typical or even somewhat normal as we age, their rapid progression isn’t.
 Read this section carefully as it will help you avoid stresses that are known to leading the development of osteophytes or osteoarthritis (OA).

 An Osteophyte or bone spur forms as the body attempts to fix itself by building extra bone.
-It typically forms in reaction to stress on cartilage, rubbing together of joints, or soft tissue and joint capsule irritation that lasts for an extended period.
+It typically forms in reaction to stress on cartilage, rubbing together joints, or soft tissue and joint capsule irritation that lasts for an extended period.
+Spurs in the shoulder can cause significant shoulder pain and even lead to a frozen shoulder or adhesive capsulitis.
+Call us today and get the best and most holistic frozen shoulder treatment in Malaysia.
+Best of all, the frozen shoulder treatment at our centers is non-surgical.
+In short, you get to recover without injections or shoulder surgery.

 Cartilage is the slippery surface of joints.
 Cartilage covers the ends of the bones within joints.
 Excessive stress on joints can break down and cause degenerative changes in your cartilage.
 Synovium is the tissue that gives the cartilage and joints a slippery surface.
 The synovial membrane or the synovium is the protective soft tissue that lines the joint surfaces, covering or housing of tendons and bursae.
 The synovium produces the synovial fluids.
 And synovial fluids provide the protection and essential nutrients your joints need for sustenance and repair.